FraunhoferIOSB/FROST-Server/docs/settings/settings.md

 ## Persistence Settings

 These settings deal with the database connection, for both the HTTP and MQTT packages.
-There are currently two versions of the PostgreSQL database persistence manager, one using QueryDSL, and one using JOOQ.

 * **persistence.persistenceManagerImplementationClass:**
   The java class used for persistence (must implement PersistenceManager interface).
 Current implementations are: